jj-studio/Backbone-JJRelational/README.md

 #### relatedModel
 _mandatory_
 Same as in [Paul Uithol](https://github.com/PaulUithol)'s [Backbone-relational](https://github.com/PaulUithol/Backbone-relational), this is a string which can be resolved to an object type on the global scope, or a reference to a `Backbone.JJRelationalModel` type.
-This - of course - defines which kind of models fill this relation.
+This - of course - defines which kind of model fills this relation.

 #### key
 _mandatory_